Gerald D. Griffin

 Gerald D. Griffin (born December 25, 1934) is an American aeronautical engineer and former NASA official, who served as a flight director during the Apollo program and director of Johnson Space Center, succeeding Chris Kraft in 1982.

 When Griffin was nine years old his family moved to Fort Worth, Texas.
 Upon graduation from Texas A&M he was commissioned as an officer in the United States Air Force.
 He served four years on active duty, first in flight training, then flying as a weapon systems officer in jet fighter-interceptors.
 In 1960 Griffin left active duty and began his space career as a systems engineer/flight controller at the USAF Satellite Test Center in Sunnyvale, California.

 In 1964 Griffin joined NASA in Houston as a flight controller in Mission Control, specializing in guidance, navigation and control systems during Project Gemini.
-In 1968 he was named a Mission Control flight director and served in that role for all of the Apollo Program manned missions, including all nine manned missions out to the Moon, six of which included lunar landings.
-Griffin's "Gold" team conducted half of the lunar landings made during Apollo: Apollos 14, 16, and 17.
+In 1968 he was named a Mission Control flight director and served in that role for all of the Apollo Program crewed missions, including all nine crewed missions out to the Moon, six of which included lunar landings.
+Griffin's "Gold" team conducted half of the lunar landings made during Apollo: Apollos 14, 15, 16, and 17.
 His team was scheduled to conduct the landing of Apollo 13, but when the landing was cancelled as a result of the oxygen tank explosion, his team played a key role in the safe return of the astronauts.

 After the Apollo Program was completed Griffin served in other roles at NASA, first in multiple positions at NASA Headquarters in Washington, D.C., then as the deputy director of the Dryden (now Armstrong) Flight Research Center in California, then as deputy director of the Kennedy Space Center in Florida.
 In 1982 he returned to Houston as director of the Johnson Space Center.

 After taking early retirement from NASA in 1986, Griffin became a senior executive with several non-space, as well as space-related, companies and organizations in the private sector.
 Today Griffin remains active in several businesses at the senior level.
 He also is a technical and management consultant for a broad range of clients.